 - 4 Disconnect and re-connect the power adapter or PoE power injector to restart the Zyxel Device. - 5 If this does not work, you have to reset the Zyxel Device to its factory defaults.
-See Section 25.6 on page 244.
+See Section 25.6 on page 257.

-I cannot use FTP to upload / download the configuration file. / I cannot use FTP to upload new firmware.
+I cannot use FTP to upload or download the configuration file.